 The Church of England is regularly updating its Coronavirus (Covid-19) Guidance page on its website, so do also check that regularly for updates.

+We are aware that the current circumstances raises questions about whether fees for funerals could be reduced or waived in recognition of the limits currently placed on funerals.
 In usual circumstances clergy are expected to consult Archdeacons over the reducing or waiving of DBF attributable fees.
 However, as these are not normal circumstances, the incumbent is able to use his/her discretion when deciding whether fees should be reduced or waived for pastoral reasons.
 This applies to the whole of the cremation fee, whereas the PCC would need to be in agreement to waive the PCC element of the graveside fee of £305*.
 For parishes in vacancy please consult with the Area Dean regarding pastoral issues and waiving of fees.

 When considering if the fee should be waived or reduced, please remember to consider cases if the services are conducted by a Retired Minister or stipendiary minister from another parish and the impact financially on them.